Board of Directors

 Clifford J. Inskip

 Cliff Inskip is an independent consultant who advises government and large corporate clients on major infrastructure projects and related financing matters.
-He has over 30 years of investment and corporate banking experience based in Canada and the United Kingdom and has a BASc (civil engineering) and an MBA from UBC.
-Cliff retired from CIBC at the end of 2014 where he was Managing Director and Head of CIBC’s infrastructure advisory and bond underwriting business.
+He has over 30 years of investment and corporate banking experience based in Canada and the United Kingdom.
+Cliff retired from CIBC at the end of 2014, where he was Managing Director and Head of CIBC’s infrastructure advisory and bond underwriting business.
 He has arranged private placements with all major Canadian life insurance companies.

 Cliff currently serves on several boards including OMERS (Ontario Municipal Employees Retirement Savings pension plan), Oakville Enterprises Corporation, JCM Power, BetterPlace International and serves as Chair of Kerr Street Mission.
-Previously he served on his church board and on the board of CIBC World Markets plc based in London, England.
-He and his wife Brenda have two children and one grandchild.
+Previously, he served on his church board and on the board of CIBC World Markets plc based in London, England.
+He and his wife Brenda have two children and five grandchildren.

 Dr. John A. Colangeli